 There are three features of high-converting images that you need to be aware of.

-I can virtually guarantee (and if you know me, I rarely guarantee anything because of testing) that these three straightforward and simple image tips will improve your conversion rates.
+I can virtually guarantee (and if you know me, I rarely guarantee anything without testing) that these three straightforward and simple image tips will improve your conversion rates.

 My research led me into the physiology and psychology of images, the effect of images on brain structure and response, and the interplay of memory and image viewing.

 What I came up with are the following three ways you can make your website more compelling by using images in the right way.